CSpanias/cspanias.github.io/_posts/2023-12-28-PicoCTF - It is my Birthday.md

     $ md5sum test1.pdf
     db5a11f395bb3568f3fd03467049b5e7  test1.pdf

-    $ md5sum test2.pdf
-    7d2a156b9a52b714cdbbbd7f3b10dc67  test2.pdf
     ```

+5. So we have to find two different files, ideally PDFs, with the same MD5 hash!

+## Solution 1

-5. If we search Google for "MD5 hash collision GitHub" we will find the [corkami's collisions](https://github.com/corkami/collisions) repository.
+6. If we search Google for "MD5 hash collision GitHub" we will find the [corkami's collisions](https://github.com/corkami/collisions) repository.
 There is a [PDF section](https://github.com/corkami/collisions#pdf) which includes the following examples:

     ![](pdf_repo.png)

-6. We can download these PDF files, [poeMD5_A.pdf](https://github.com/corkami/collisions/blob/master/examples/poeMD5_A.pdf) and [poeMD5_B.pdf](https://github.com/corkami/collisions/blob/master/examples/poeMD5_B.pdf), and check their MD5 hashes:
+7. We can download these PDF files, [poeMD5_A.pdf](https://github.com/corkami/collisions/blob/master/examples/poeMD5_A.pdf) and [poeMD5_B.pdf](https://github.com/corkami/collisions/blob/master/examples/poeMD5_B.pdf), and check their MD5 hashes:

     ```shell
     $ md5sum poeMD5_A.pdf